Team-AeRoVe-UMIC/Training-Modules/README.md

 ```sh
 https://docs.google.com/document/d/1MuK6vTJQC3nsSfQkPhU_jaq8XQlOi85cbHek9mTFjV0/edit
 ```
-* contains the learning path in a very detailed fashion.
+contains the learning path in a very detailed fashion.

 * But to tell you in short...

 * The multirotor links tells you about fight dynamics

-* Learning solidworks is very important, so after watching the tutorial, try making some real life objects to get some good pratice of it.
+* Learning solidworks is very important, so after watching the tutorial, try making some real life objects to get some good practice of it.

 * The electronics link tells you about all the electronic parts that are used to make the drone, their specifications, models,